14 Common Homeowners Insurance Questions

 • Your home’s replacement cost

-That being said, a recent report by the National Association of Insurance Commissioners found that the average cost of homeowners insurance in the United States was about $1,200 per year, or roughly $100 per month.
+That being said, recent data from Matic found that the average cost of homeowners insurance in the United States was about $1,779 per year.

 The good news?
 Most carriers offer a variety of homeowners insurance discounts that can help you lower your rates and make coverage more affordable.